cnr-ibba/IMAGE-InjectTool/README.md

 Build the docker-compose suite
 ------------------------------

-There are three containers defined in docker-compose.yml
+There are seven containers defined in `docker-compose.yml`

  - uwsgi: the code base
  - nginx: web interface
  - db: the postgres database
+ - redis: the redis database
+ - celery-worker: a celey worker image based on uwsgi image
+ - celery-beat: a celey beat image based on uwsgi image
+ - celery-flower: a celery monitoring imaged based on uwsgi image

 ```bash
 # build the images according to the docker-compose.yml specificatios.
 Docker will